SymptomsBy Mayo Clinic Staff

 - You have uncontrolled diabetes

-- You have lowered immunity due to use of certain medications or a condition such as HIV infection
+- Your immune system is weakened because of certain medications or conditions such as HIV infection

 When to see a doctor